swodaemkram/Retention/README.md

            ExtensionToMonitor - NOT IMPLAMENTED YET !<br>
            PathToMonitor - String - (C:\Whatever\)<br>
            TimeOfDayToDeleteFiles - String in - (HH:mm) format<br>
- I will be writing a GUI to create and manage this Registry Entry abd thus manage the Retention Service<br>
+ I will be writing a GUI to create and manage this Registry Entry and thus manage the Retention Service<br>